 To commence our new blog series, ‘God’s Emeralds’, showcasing famous Irish missionaries who have served so courageously and valiantly on mission fields around the world, it feels only right to start with a ‘true gem’ from the history of missions and one of the most well known in Ireland - Amy Carmichael.

-Amy Carmichael lived life as a devoted servant to the Lord Jesus Christ, which was reflected in her faith and the risks she took to extend the Kingdom of God.
-When asked what one might expect from life on the mission field, Amy replied “Missionary life is simply a chance to die.”
+Amy Carmichael lived life as a devoted servant of the Lord Jesus Christ, which was reflected in her faith and the risks she took to extend the Kingdom of God.
+When asked what one might expect from life on the mission field, Amy replied, “Missionary life is simply a chance to die.”

-People-trafficking is not a new criminal enterprise, highlighted in recent years due to certain Hollywood film franchises, but has rather been sadly present across the world for centuries.
+Human-trafficking is not a new criminal enterprise highlighted only in recent years due to certain Hollywood film franchises, sadly it has been present across the world for centuries.
 According to the United Nations Office on Drugs and Crime, “Human Trafficking is the recruitment, transportation, transfer, harbouring or receipt of people through force, fraud or deception, with the aim of exploiting them for profit.”

 ‘You can always give without loving, but you can never love without giving’